Rapid eye movement sleep behavior disorder

 A multiple sleep latency test (MSLT) carried out the day after polysomnogram helps to assess the presence and severity of excessive sleepiness and assists with differential diagnosis.
 The mean latency to sleep provides an objective indicator of the severity of daytime sleepiness; however, the MSLT is not necessary for the diagnosis of sleep apnea.

 A second approach involves the use of ambulatory recorders (OCST=out of center sleep testing).
 These devices record various combinations of pulse oximetry, breathing effort, airflow, snoring, heart rate, occasionally EEG, or other measures.
-Ambulatory studies may be useful in follow-up or for diagnosis when the likelihood of severe obstructive sleep apnea is high or when patients cannot be studied in a sleep laboratory because facilities are not available or because of concurrent medical illness (47).
+Ambulatory studies may be useful in follow-up or for diagnosis when the likelihood of severe obstructive sleep apnea is high or when patients cannot be studied in a sleep laboratory because facilities are not available or because of concurrent medical illness (48).
 The term respiratory event index (REI) denotes event frequency based on monitoring time rather than total sleep time in patients undergoing OCST.
+Peripheral arterial tone (PAT) can be utilized to detect obstructive sleep apnea using a wrist worn peripheral arterial tone signal device (WatchPAT™) (192).
+Respiratory indexes calculated using PAT-based portable devices positively correlate with those calculated from the scoring of polysomnography (203).

 Structured interview or specific questionnaires can be helpful in the routine assessment of the clinical features of obstructive sleep apnea in patients.
 However, it is a difficult task to assess obstructive sleep apnea by simple measures due to the fact that the symptoms may be masked by various coping behaviors or a personal perception of normal or abnormal conditions (01).